BlazeMedina/Final_Project/README.md

 For the final project we decided to focus on real estate and estimating the sale price of a house.

 ### Reason For Selecting This Topic
+Inspired by Zillow.com, we thought that real estate data would be relatively accessible and abundant.

 ### Description of the Source of Data
 (should we describe both?)